solescoders/solescoders.github.io/index.md

 title: Welcome!
 ---

-SOLES codeRs are a community of 'R' users, coders, and makers (or aspiring to be, anyway), based in the [School of Life and Environmental Sciences](https://www.sydney.edu.au/science/schools/school-of-life-and-environmental-sciences.html), at USyd.
+SOLES codeRs are a community of [R](https://www.r-project.org) users, coders, and makers (or aspiring to be, anyway), based in the [School of Life and Environmental Sciences](https://www.sydney.edu.au/science/schools/school-of-life-and-environmental-sciences.html), at USyd.
 Run by staff and students, we enjoy catching up to share knowledge and learn new skills around R and data-wrangling/analysis more broadly, in a safe and friendly environment.

 <img src="{{ site.baseurl }}/assets/compsci.png" title="compsci" style="float:centre;" width="300" height="300">